DRESS CODE FOR THE 2017-2018 SCHOOL YEAR

 Students in violation of the dress code will be subject to the following:

 1. The office will provide clothing to the extent possible.
 Item must be clean and returned the next school day.
-After two school days $1.00 per day
+After two school days $1.00 per day will be charged.

 2. The parent/guardian will be contacted to provide clothing within the dress code.

-3. If the office cannot provide clothing to the necessary extent, and the parent cannot be reached, the student will serve time after school in
+3. If the office cannot provide clothing to the necessary extent, and the parent cannot be reached, the student will serve time after school in detention.

 4. If students are in violation of the dress code during dress down days they may lose their privileges for future dress down days.